-- Know where and how CO may accumulate in and around your boat (see previous page). - Stay away from the transom while the vessel is idling or underway The transom is where carbon monoxide collects while idling or underway. - Avoid Other Idling Vessels Idling vessels produce concentrated levels of carbon monoxide. - Always maintain fresh air circulation throughout your boat. - Know where your engine and generator exhaust outlets are located and keep everyone away from these areas. - Never sit on, or hang onto, the back deck or transom platform while the engine is running. - Never enter the areas under transom platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on your boat, take immediate action to dissipate these fumes. - Treat symptoms of seasickness as possible CO poisoning.
+- Know where and how CO may accumulate in and around your boat (see above). - Always maintain fresh air circulation throughout your boat. - · Know where your engine and generator exhaust outlets are located and keep everyone away from these areas. - Never sit on, or hang onto, the back deck or transom platform while the engine is running. - Never enter the areas under transom platforms where exhaust outlets are located. - Although CO can be present without the smell of exhaust fumes, if exhaust fumes are detected on your boat, take immediate action to dissipate these fumes. - Treat symptoms of seasickness as possible CO poisoning.
 Get the person into fresh air immediately.
-Seek medical attention-unless you're sure it's not CO. - Maintain the CO monitors that were installed inside your boat.
+Seek medical attention-unless you're sure it's not CO. - Maintain the CO monitors that are installed inside your boat.
 Never ignore any alarm.
-Replace monitors as recommended by the monitor manufacturer. - Follow the CO checklists provided below. - Get a Vessel Safety Check.
+Replace monitors as recommended by the monitor manufacturer. - · Follow the checklists provided on the next page. - Get a Vessel Safety Check.